jyoung4242/Squeleto-Docs/docs/GettingStarted.md

 ### Scenes

 Scenes in Squeleto are the fundamental unit of the library.
-The Scenes will do ALL of these things:
+The Scenes is where you would do all of these things: (not natively, you have to write this stuff...)

 - Setup game state
 - Create Maps and Levels